You may be required to make ongoing debt payments after you go Bankrupt. Whether this is the case will depend on your disposable income.

 If the benefits you receive are great enough to provide you with disposable income you may be required to make debt payments if you go Bankrupt.
 However it would be unusual.

 Most if not all your unsecured debts will be included in your bankruptcy.
-However secured debts are not.
-You must continue making your debt payments towards these things which would include a mortgage or secured loan.
+However some debts are not included and still have to be paid.

-In addition you have to continue paying priority debts such as your council tax and utility bills.
-A sufficient amount must be included in your living expenses budget to allow you to cover these.
+A sufficient amount must be included in your living expenses budget to allow you to cover these payments.

 Arrange a call with a Bankruptcy Expert